levipeto/Horizoon/README.md

 <h1>Horizoon</h1>
 <h4>
-E-commerce developed template in Laravel.
-I laid the groundwork ... you perfect it.
+E-commerce template developed in Laravel.
+I laid the groundwork... you perfect it.
 What do you find inside?</h4>
 <ul>
     <li>